This post is long overdue.

 I believe this was a critical piece to Piper’s speech delay.
 Piper simply needed a diet of real food and essential fat which would nourish his brain.

 After nine months of a diet rich in good, traditional fats and real food, Piper today talks and communicates like a mature three-and-a- half year-old.
-Sure, he says words here and there that are difficult to understand because he leaves off the end sound or has difficulty with the beginning, but he talks (all of the time)!
+Sure, he says words here and there that are difficult to understand because he leaves off the end sound or has difficulty with the beginning, but he talks (all the time)!
 He communicates with words people understand.
 His vocabulary has blossomed from a mere three words and two basic sounds to hundreds upon hundreds of words!

 - Raw, Pastured Whole Milk, Butter, Cream, and Cheese: Rich in fat-soluble vitamins A and D and other crucial nutrients.
-You can read more about why we consume raw milk here.
+You can read more about why we consume raw milk, here.

 - Soaking and Sprouting Grains: This traditional practice breaks down the phytic acid and anti-nutrients allowing the body to more easily digest protein, fats, and essential amino acids from grains.